FAQs

 Coolers of any variety are strictly prohibited unless they are needed to support special dietary needs and can fit into a backpack.

-• We’ll have a variety of tastes spread throughout the two-mile greenway, for a full list of this year’s trucks click here!
+• We’ll have a variety of tastes spread across Jefferson Ave.
+The full food list of this year’s trucks will be announced soon.

 • Yes!
 Children under 18 are welcome to trick or treat for free at the event.
-There will be 12 “official” trick or treat stations located through out the Dequindre Cut.
-Come early though- trick or treating is from 11am-6pm daily.
+There will be 12 Trick or Treat Stations across the Cherry Promenade.
+Come early though- trick or treating is from 11am-4pm daily.

 • Yes!
 Sign-up here.